 The multi-faceted Ehukai Beach and the famous Banzai Pipeline

-In the summer months a beautiful beach, in winter the spot to watch professional surfers riding the waves.
-Ehukai Beach in the north of Oahu, is the origin of the Banzai Pipeline and is one of the world's most famous beaches among surfers.
+During the summer months a beautiful beach, during winter the place to watch professional surfers riding the waves.
+Ehukai Beach in the north of Oahu is the origin of the Banzai Pipeline and is one of the world's most famous beaches among surfers.
 However, it is equally one of the most dangerous beaches for surfers.

-Ehukai Beach in northern Oahu attracts adventurers and sun worshippers alike.
+Ehukai Beach in northern Oahu attracts both adventurers and sun lovers.
 It owes its name to its spectacular sunsets.
-Strictly speaking, the Hawaiian word Ehukai means red water.
-With the setting of the sun, the ocean is bathed in brilliant deep red colors every day, which are reflected in the roaring waves of the ocean.
-In the summer months, from March to October, the weather conditions are ideal to enjoy a perfect beach day.
-The long, wide sandy beach invites you to spend hours basking in the sun or having a picnic.
-The turquoise sea provides much-needed cooling on hot days and is great for both swimming and snorkeling.
-If you want to experience the underwater world at Ehukai Beach, don't forget to bring your snorkeling gear.
+Directly translated, the Hawaiian word Ehukai means red water.
+With the setting of the sun, the ocean is bathed in brilliant deep red colours every day, which are reflected in the roaring waves of the ocean.
+In the summer months from March to October, the weather conditions are ideal to enjoy a perfect beach day.
+The long, wide sandy beach invites you to spend hours relaxing in the sun or having a picnic.
+The turquoise sea provides much-needed cooling on hot days and is great for both swimming and snorkelling.
+If you want to experience the underwater world at Ehukai Beach, don't forget to bring your snorkelling gear.

 Helpful information